-A new software implementation can be stressful and difficult on your employees.
-Their routines are changing, new habits need to be formed, and, if they’re responsible for the implementation, they’re going to need to work out the kinks as they go along.
+A new software implementation can be stressful and difficult for your employees.
+Their routines are changing, new habits need to be formed, and if they’re responsible for the implementation, they’re going to need to work out the kinks as they go along.
 Remember, it’s hard to understand just how much stress this new change will cause unless you yourself have lived through a less-than-stellar software adoption.

 At ProServeIT, we’ve helped several customers with new software adoption needs.
-We’ve got a lot of experience not only helping you to select the right technology for your business, at a time when you need it the most, but we’re also quite adept at explaining the benefits and features of that technology.
+We’ve got much experience not only helping you to select the right technology for your business at a time when you need it the most, but we’re also quite adept at explaining the benefits and features of that technology.
 Get in touch with us today.
-We’ll be happy to put together a plan to make sure you get the maximum ROI from this new technology, and ensure your software adoption is a success!
+We’ll be happy to put together a plan to make sure you get the maximum ROI from this new technology and ensure your software adoption is a success!